-They slaved through the night to the light of petrol lamps, that illuminated the cutting making it look like hell itself, hence the name.
+They slaved through the night to the light of petrol lamps, which illuminated the cutting making it look like hell itself, hence the name.

-In these two hours that it take us to slowly navigate our way back to the museum we see just four other people.
+In these two hours that it takes us to slowly navigate our way back to the museum, we see just four other people.

 We’ve walked back to the museum here at Hellfire Pass, where also mentioned is engine C5631 the first train to pass on the line.

 The engine is on display in the nauseating Japanese War Museum in Tokyo, where no mention is made of any of what we’ve seen.

 It was in the building of this line that more than 90,000 Asian workers and 12,800 Allied POWs died in horrific conditions.

 “When you go home, tell them of us and say we gave our tomorrow for your today.”